Hritesh12/Nifty50-market-analysis-powerbi/README.md

 📊 Nifty 50 Market Analysis Dashboard (Power BI)

-This project is a Power BI dashboard built to analyze Nifty 50 market trends from April 2025 to March 2026.
+This project analyzes Nifty 50 market performance (2025–2026) using Power BI.
+It focuses on identifying trends, monthly returns, and volatility through interactive dashboards.

 ## 🔍 What I did